Geo-Mafia/Geo-Mafia/README.md

 ### Frontend
 1) The Player Class (and the subclasses of Civilian and Killer) have been declared and implemented.
 This includes the interaction between a Player and Chat Object where the Player wants to send a message to a specific Chat and _every_ player who is currently a part of that Chat will be able to retrive the message
 2) The game class has been declared and implemented.
 It is able to manage the list of players involved in the game, chats in the game, and all snapshots taken.
 3) The bubble class has been implemented and should have functionality for creating bubbles and adding, removing, and listing players.
-A specific campus map bubble has been initialized and there should be some UI functionality for seeing bubbles and who is in them.
+To assist the game class in tracking players a CampusMap component has been added as a hashmap of bubbles.
+This has it's own functionality to change the bubble that should be displayed for the individual player which the html references to represent the bubble to the player in the UI.

 ### Backend